Income tax declaration in France

 3.5 Foreign bank accounts

 Foreign bank accounts (i.e. located outside France), including those into which any financial or family benefits are paid, must be declared.
-This declaration must be renewed every year (cf. point 4 of the document prepared by the Valserhône SIP).
+This declaration must be resubmitted every year (see point 4 of the document prepared by the Valserhône SIP).

 4. Special cases